indimail/indimail-virtualdomains/.github/README-indimail.md

 Some of the features available in this package

 1.  [svctool(8)](https://github.com/indimail/indimail-mta/wiki/svctool.8) - A simple tool with command-line options which helps you to configure any configuration item in indimail (creation of supervise scripts, qmail configuration, installation of all default MySQL tables, creation of default aliases, users, etc)
-2.  configurable control files directory (using <b>CONTROLDIR</b> environment variable) (allows one to have multiple running copies of qmail using a single binary installation)
+2.  configurable control files directory (using **CONTROLDIR** environment variable) (allows one to have multiple running copies of qmail using a single binary installation)
-3.  configurable queue directory (using <b>QUEUEDIR</b> environment variable) (allows one to have multiple queues on a host with a single qmail installation).
+3.  configurable queue directory (using **QUEUEDIR** environment variable) (allows one to have multiple queues on a host with a single qmail installation).
     * [qmail-queue(8)](https://github.com/indimail/indimail-mta/wiki/qmail-queue.8) deposit mails across multiple queues.
 Each queue has its own [qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) process.
 You can spread the individual queues across multiple filesystems on different controllers  to maximize on IO throughput.
     * The number of queues is configurable by three environment variables **QUEUE_BASE**, **QUEUE_COUNT** and **QUEUE_START**.
 A queue in indimail is defined as a collection of multiple queues.
     * Each queue in the collection can have one or more SMTP listener but a single delivery ([qmail-send(8)](https://github.com/indimail/indimail-mta/wiki/qmail-send.8) processes.
 It is possible to have the entire queue collection without a delivery process (e.g. SMTP on port 366 ODMR).
 The **QUEUE_COUNT** can be defined based on how powerful your host is (IO bandwidth, etc).
 The configurable queue is possible with a single installation of indimail-mta and does not require you to have multiple indimail-mta installations (unlike qmail) to achieve this.